Tour de France during World War II: Candidate Tours after liberation

 After the liberation of France in 1944, L'Auto was closed and its belongings, including the Tour de France were sequestered by the state for having published articles too close to the Germans.
 All rights to the Tour were therefore owned by the government.
 Jacques Goddet was allowed to publish another daily sports paper, L'Équipe, but there was a rival candidate to run the Tour: a consortium of the magazines Sports and Miroir Sprint.
 Each organised a candidate race.
 L'Équipe and Le Parisien Libéré had "La Course du Tour de France", ("The Race of the Tour de France" – as close as they dared come to calling the race by its original name), and Sports and Miroir Sprint had "La Ronde de France".
 Both were five-stage races, the longest the government would allow because of shortages.

 Ronde de France

 From 10 to 14 July 1946, the Ronde de France was organized.
 The cyclists were divided in commercial teams, but the commercial teams were each allowed to field two teams, one composed of French cyclists and one of foreign cyclists.
 It was won by Giulio Bresci, who also won two stages and the mountains classification.

 La Course du Tour de France

-The Course du Tour de France (Race of the Tour of France), also known as Monaco–Paris was organised in 1946 by Le Parisien Libéré together with l'Equipe.
+The Course du Tour de France (Race of the Tour of France), also known as Monaco–Paris was organised in 1946 by Le Parisien Libéré together with l'Équipe.
 The race had many things familiar to the old Tours de France: there were six national teams and five regional French teams, and the leader in the race was also given a yellow jersey.

 The race was won by French cyclist Apo Lazaridès.
 The mountains classification was won by Jean Robic.